• Skip to primary navigation

 • Versatile - serve with chicken, pork, beef, fish or pasta!

-Note: if you serve this as a sauce for pasta, add about ¼ cup of the pasta water to the sauce.
-This helps the sauce stick to the pasta better!
+Note: if you serve this with pasta, add about 1/4 cup of the pasta water to it.
+This helps it stick to the pasta better!

 Sliced mushrooms sauteing in black skillet.